Meet The Team

 Doctoral Advisee

-Niloofar is a fourth-year doctoral student in the Counseling Psychology program under the advisement of Dr. Correa-Fernandez.
+Niloofar is a fifth-year doctoral student in the Counseling Psychology program under the advisement of Dr. Correa-Fernandez.
 She joined LABHRT in Summer 2017 during her Master's program at UH.
 Her research interests include anxiety, smoking, and other health-related behaviors.
 She has been involved with several manuscripts and currently working on a first-authored publication regarding anxiety, alcohol use and motives, and mindfulness among firefighters.
 She is also working on her dissertation examining trauma and other psychosocial factors in a sample of federal law enforcement officers.
 For practicum, she is training at the Center for Neurobehavioral Research on Addictions at UT Health and working with individuals who have perplexed behavioral health challenges.
 Her hobbies include exercising, spending time with her puppy, and creating fun new smoothie recipes.

-Marshall is a fourth-year doctoral student in the Counseling Psychology program.
+Marshall is a fifth-year doctoral student in the Counseling Psychology program.
 With a focus on Latinx populations, his personal research interests entail risk and protective factors related to depression and resilience.
 More specifically, he aspires to utilize research on resilience to creatively address mental health behaviors and risk factors within the Latinx community.
 As an advisee of Dr. Correa-Fernández in LABHRT, Marshall has served as a study therapist and collaborated to implement a culturally adapted Acceptance and Commitment Therapy intervention for Latinx smokers with comorbid depression and/or anxiety.
 In his spare time, Marshall enjoys exercising and relaxing outdoors, traveling, as well as spending time with friends and family.

 Marshall Motsenbocker, M.S.